-- Faculty, staff and students are required to be vaccinated.
+- Faculty, staff and students are required to meet UC vaccination requirements.
 Please visit the Vaccine Requirement page for additional information.

 - ITOC approvals are usually months before travel.
 Therefore, it is very likely that the situation abroad may change between approval and travel.
 Based on any changes, the travel or program may be cancelled or adjusted by ITOC.
 Any ITOC program determination made prior to departure may need adjustment (including cancellation) based on global or country-specific context or changes abroad.

-- Individual countries and programs abroad may have their own entry or quarantine requirements that UC cannot override.
+- Individual countries and programs abroad may have their own entry, vaccination or quarantine requirements that UC cannot override.